lephanthutra/-IU-AI-Lab-/README.md

 - Insert the root node into the priority queue

-- Repeat while the queue is not empty:

-  * Remove the element with the highest priority
+- Repeat while the queue is not empty: Remove the element with the highest priority

-    ***If*** the removed node is the destination, print total cost and stop the algorithm
+    * ***If*** the removed node is the destination, print total cost and stop the algorithm

-    ***Else***, enqueue all the children of the current node to the priority queue, with their cumulative cost from the root as priority
+    * ***Else***, enqueue all the children of the current node to the priority queue, with their cumulative cost from the root as priority

 ## A Star Search

+1. **Idea**: The basic idea of A* Search is to find the shortest path between an initial and a final point.
+It is an informed search algorithm, as it uses information about path cost and also uses heuristics to find the solution.

+2. **Algorithm**:

+- **Step 1: Initialize the open list**

+- **Step 2:Initialize the closed list**
+    put the starting node on the open list (you can leave its f at zero)

+- **Step 3: while the open list is not empty**
+    - find the node with the least f on the open list, call it "q"

+    - pop q off the open list

+    - generate q's 8 successors and set their parents to q

+    - for each successor
+        * if successor is the goal, stop search

+        * else, compute both g and h for successor successor.g = q.g + distance between
+                              successor and q
+          successor.h = distance from goal to
+          successor (This can be done using many ways, we will discuss three heuristics-
+          Manhattan, Diagonal and Euclidean
+          Heuristics)

+          successor.f = successor.g + successor.h

+        * if a node with the same position as successor is in the OPEN list which has a lower f than successor, skip this successor

+        * if a node with the same position as successor  is in the CLOSED list which has a lower f than successor, skip this successor otherwise, add  the node to the open list end (for loop)

+    - push q on the closed list
+    end (while loop)